tqvarnst/jdg-labs.old/projects/lab-guides/lab4-guide.md

 					.shutdownTimeout(25000)

 6. Run the JUnit test to verify that your changes works.
-7. Add Clustering using CacheMode DIST_ASYNC with 2 owners to Configuration builder.
+7. Add Clustering using CacheMode REPL_SYNC to Configuration builder.

 		...
 		Configuration loc = new ConfigurationBuilder().jmxStatistics()
 					.enable() // Enable JMX statistics
-					.clustering().cacheMode(CacheMode.DIST_ASYNC)
-					.hash().numOwners(2)
+					.clustering().cacheMode(CacheMode.REPL_SYNC)
 		...

-8. Configure the transport for the cluster by adding `jgroups-udp.xml` to the `GlobalConfigurationBuilder`
+8. Configure the transport for the cluster by adding `jgroups-cluster-config.xml` to the `GlobalConfigurationBuilder`

 		GlobalConfiguration glob = new GlobalConfigurationBuilder()
 			.clusteredDefault()
-			.transport().addProperty("configurationFile", "jgroups-udp.xml")
+			.transport().addProperty("configurationFile", "jgroups-cluster-config.xml")
 			.globalJmxStatistics().allowDuplicateDomains(true).enable()
 			.build();